 With Alan’s voice assistant SDK for Web, you can create a voice assistant or chatbot and embed it to a web app, website or webpage.
-The Alan Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Natural Language Understanding (NLU) and Speech Synthesis technologies to quickly build an in-app voice assistant from scratch.
+The Alan Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an in-app voice assistant from scratch.

 In this tutorial, we will voice enable a simple webpage.
 You will be able to click the voice assistant button on the page, give custom voice commands and get Alan’s responses.